The world's leading bookkeeping organisation

 We believe that sound financial management can have a profound effect on society at a personal, professional and global level.
 We are passionate about empowering students of all ages and backgrounds to learn new skills, find fulfilling employment or set up their own businesses.
 By creating a pool of highly qualified bookkeeping talent we endeavour to help business owners take control of their finances at the right cost and, in turn, support the economy as a whole.

 To read the policy please click here

 Keep yourself up to date with events that shape the bookkeeping world and the members' calendar.

-ICB's Australian CEO, Matthew Addison, operates from offices in Melbourne.
+ICB's Australian founder, Matthew Addison, operates from offices in Melbourne.

 ICB founded the European Federation of Bookkeepers, bringing together the leading bookkeeping bodies from European member states.

 Small Business Minister John Perry officially opened ICB Ireland in the summer of 2013.

 ICB's sister organisation, the Institute of Certified Financial Managers, operates in Russia and the post-Soviet states.